a-j-neill/a-j-neill.github.io/_pages/about.md

 ---
 <br>
 <br>
-My research spans two linked yet distinct areas of hydrology: 1) Advancing ecohydrological process understanding, and 2) Tracing the sources and flow paths that contribute pollutants to receiving waters.<br>
+My research spans two linked yet distinct areas of hydrology: 1) Hydrological connectivity and ecohydrological processes, and 2) Sources and pathways of pollutants to receiving waters.<br>
 <br>
 Central to my work is the fusion of models with complimentary data streams (e.g., water quality parameters, stable water isotopes, ecohydrological monitoring) to improve confidence in model outputs.
 I am particularly interested in using agent-based approaches to trace the movement of water and pollutants in the landscape, and am the developer of the Model for the Agent-based simulation of Faecal Indicator Organisms (MAFIO).<br>
 <br>